stamina/frogger-gameduino/README.md

 I developed and tested the game on 2 microcontrollers:

 Teensy++ 2.0 AVR AT90USB1286: 16MHZ/RAM:8K/Flash:128K/EEPROM:4K

 AVR ATMega1284P: 16MHZ/RAM:16K/Flash:128K/EEPROM:4K

 If you have another type of microcontroller (make sure you have at least 8K RAM and 32K flash), you only need to change some basic preprocessor settings and vars:

 In Makefile, change the MCU type variable to match your microcontroller.
-In SPI.h (communication from AVR to the Gameduino), add another "if defined(__AVR_youravrmcuversion__) and change the SS/MOSI/MISO/SCK pins/ports to match your AVR mcu.
+In SPI.h (communication from AVR to the Gameduino), add another "if defined(youravrmcuversion) and change the SS/MOSI/MISO/SCK pins/ports to match your AVR mcu.
 In control.h (defines) / control.c (init function) (2x 4-way joystick and 2x 5 buttons), change the pins/ports to match your AVR mcu control connections.

 (P.S.
 Only both joysticks and both CONTROL_BTN2 and CONTROL_BTN3 buttons are used in the game.)